FlorianTitiljon/FlorianTitiljon.github.io/README.md

 ---

 ## 1. Age Requirement
-AppName is intended solely for users aged 13 and older.
+**Phillips Hue by FT** is intended solely for users aged 13 and older.
 We do not knowingly collect data from children under the age of 13.
 If we discover a user is under 13, any related data will be deleted as soon as possible.

 ---

 ## 2. Data Collection
-We do **not** collect any personal information through AppName.
+We do **not** collect any personal information through **Phillips Hue by FT**.
 The app does **not** access your location, contacts, photos, microphone, or other sensitive data.

 ---